-I think it is important for us to realize that snowboarder turns are better.
+Bobby Lieberman lives in Anchorage, Alaska, working construction in the summers and teaching avalanche safety in the winters.
+He’s currently in school as a pre-nursing major at the University of Alaska Anchorage.
+Bobby is passionate about breakfast burritos, his mom’s berry pies, and getting outside.
+He also thinks it is important for us to realize that snowboarder turns are better.
 It gives us an unachievable gold standard that ultimately builds character and style points.
-Every day, I try to remind myself about having fun.
+Every day, he tries to remind himself about having fun.

-My background in snow science started out as more of a passion.
-I had a desire to ski big Alaska lines like the pro’s.
-Naturally I had to start learning what was safe/unsafe and what generally makes conditions more or less rideable.
-I became interested in snowpack through a necessity to read it.
-Which then lead me to teach avalanche safety courses and share what information I’ve learned.
+Bobby’s background in snow science started out as more of a passion, with a desire to ski big Alaska lines like the pros.
+Naturally he had to start learning what’s safe and unsafe, and what generally makes conditions more or less rideable.
+He became interested in the snowpack through a necessity to read it, which then led me to teach avalanche safety courses and share the information he’s learned.

-Because you can win sick prizes and make a difference in the snow world!
+Bobby says, “Citizen Science means that anyone can provide valuable data and be a part of a team of rad scientists!
+Join CSO because you can win sick prizes and make a difference in the snow world!
 Taking a probe depth takes like 45 seconds, after 20 or so measurements I started to feel like I was actually getting a better picture of snow distribution on the mountain in a way I would not have seen or cared had it not been for the CSO project.
-Not to mention people will think you’re an “avalanche expert” if you’re getting your probe out on a regular basis and recording data.
+Not to mention people will think you’re an “avalanche expert” if you’re getting your probe out on a regular basis and recording data.”